GAZB2212/Fusion-connect/replit.md

 # Fusion - Luxury Muslim Matchmaking Platform

 ## Overview
 Fusion is a premium Muslim matchmaking platform designed to help Muslim singles find meaningful connections in a halal, respectful way.
-It emphasizes Islamic values, privacy, and safety, while offering modern features like profile discovery, matching, messaging, and chaperone support.
-The platform aims to provide a luxury experience for users seeking serious relationships.
+It emphasizes Islamic values, privacy, and safety, while offering modern features like profile discovery, matching, and messaging.
+The platform aims to provide a luxury experience for users seeking serious relationships and is prepared for iOS App Store submission, including comprehensive compliance features.

-**App Store Preparation:** The platform is ready for iOS App Store submission via web app wrapping (Capacitor/Cordova).
-All App Store compliance features have been fully implemented and tested:
-- ✅ User reporting system with multiple reason categories
-- ✅ User blocking functionality with profile removal
-- ✅ Privacy Policy page (comprehensive data handling details)
-- ✅ Terms of Service page (subscription terms, age requirements)
-- ✅ Age verification (18+) during signup with required checkbox
-- ✅ Delete Account functionality (permanent data deletion)
-- ✅ Manage Subscription (Stripe Customer Portal integration)
-- ✅ Clear subscription terms and cancellation information

 ## User Preferences
 Preferred communication style: Simple, everyday language.